Home / Chicken Recipes / Sesame Chicken & Napa Cabbage Stir-Fry

 It’s optional, but I highly recommend also adding some red chili paste to the sauce.
 It adds wonderful heat without it being overly spicy.

-In the same pan you cooked the chicken, heat some oil over medium-high and use a microplane to grate some garlic into the pan.
+In the same pan you cooked the chicken, heat some oil over medium-high and grate some garlic into the pan.

-Sauté the onion and bell pepper for 2-3 minutes, or until soft.
+Sauté the onion and bell pepper with the garlic for 2-3 minutes, or until soft.

 Then add the cabbage and continue sautéing for another 8-10 minutes.